Nothing-Developer-Programme/GlyphMatrix-Developer-Kit/README.md

 ### 1. GlyphMatrixSDK Integration

 1. After creating a new Android project, create a libs folder under your main app module.
-2. Copy the SDK library e.g. GlyphMatrixSDK1.0.aar file from this repository into the libs directory.
+2. Copy the SDK library e.g. GlyphMatrixSDK.aar file from this repository into the libs directory.
 3. Add the SDK as a library dependency in your build.gradle file.
-If you're using Android Studio, you can also refer to the "Add your AAR or JAR as a dependency" section on [developer.android.com](https://developer.android.com/studio/projects/android-library#psd-add-aar-jar-dependency) to learn how to do it, make sure the path you use is something like "libs/GlyphMatrixSDK1.0.aar"
+If you're using Android Studio, you can also refer to the "Add your AAR or JAR as a dependency" section on [developer.android.com](https://developer.android.com/studio/projects/android-library#psd-add-aar-jar-dependency) to learn how to do it, make sure the path you use is something like "libs/GlyphMatrixSDK.aar"

 ### 2. AndroidManifest.xml Configuration